san99tiago/baxter-bon-appetit/README.md

-# :robot: THE AMAZING BAXTER "FEEDING ROBOT" TESIS :robot:
+# :robot: BAXTER BON APPETIT :robot:

 This is our repository to work on multiple projects and experiments related to the thesis.<br>
 The thesis will be programmed using [Baxter Robot](<https://en.wikipedia.org/wiki/Baxter_(robot)>) as the main system to achieve a educational